 Noises in the Attic

 Determining whether there’s something in the attic is fairly straightforward, but identifying which animal it is is made easy with our handy resource below.
+Most animals that seek shelter in attics are looking for somewhere to give birth to their young, thus identifying these issues early on can save you from dealing with an entire infestation.
 Did you know rats, mice and squirrels are responsible for up to ¾ of the animal entries into homes in Ft.
 Worth—and across the nation?
 So how can you know which animal is which?
 Read more below:

 Rodents in the Attic